The Top New Cruise Ships for 2022: From Disney Wish to Wonder of the Seas

 At 6,988 passengers, Royal Caribbean's Wonder of the Seas will become the largest cruise ship in the world when it debuts in early March 2022.
 While Wonder of the Seas is technically an Oasis-class ship and not first in its class, (there are even some major design changes between Wonder of the Seas vs. Symphony of the Seas, for example), the vessel does have some extras, including the new Suite neighborhood, where high-spenders will have access to an enhanced Suite Sun Deck, with its own plunge pool, bar and loungers.

 Families will be excited by the ship's new Wonder Playscape, an underwater-themed area for kids that will include slides, climbing walls, views and an interactive mural.
-Finally, a new cantilevered pool bar The Vue will offer fantastic sunning opportunities during the day and turn into a colorful outdoor venue after sunset.
+Finally, a new cantilevered pool bar, called The Vue, will offer fantastic sunning opportunities during the day and turn into a colorful outdoor venue after sunset.

 Disney Wish Introduces AquaMouse, Star Wars and Avengers-themed Innovations

-Disney Cruise Line’s first new ship in a decade will usher in a number of firsts when Disney Wish debuts in June 2022.
-The 4,000-passenger ship -- designed primarily around the theme of “enchantment” -- will offer new dining experiences, reimagined kid’s’ clubs (always Disney’s strong-suit), and the first-ever Disney attraction at sea: the 760-foot-long waterslide known as AquaMouse that mixes storytelling and thrills.
+Disney Cruise Line's first new ship in a decade will usher in a number of firsts when Disney Wish debuts in June 2022.
+The 4,000-passenger ship -- designed primarily around the theme of "enchantment" -- will offer new dining experiences, reimagined kids clubs (always Disney's strong-suit), and the first-ever Disney attraction at sea: the 760-foot-long waterslide known as AquaMouse, which mixes storytelling and thrills.
 Disney Wish deck plans reveal a world of wonders for the young and young-at-heart.

 Discovery Princess Comes to The West Coast and Alaska